 Since the food supply often has been depleted by the larvae, adults migrate to the mountains in late May to early June.
 Huge swarms fly into the upper canyons.
 Upon arrival they feed on aphids if available, but more often pollen is the main food source in the mountains.
 The pollen produces fat to tide the ladybugs over their nine month dormancy.
 Congregating by the thousands, they overwinter in tight clusters, called aggregates, under fallen leaves and ground litter near streams.

 The clear, warmer days of early spring trigger the ladybugs to break up the aggregates and begin several days of mating.
-This is when a visitor to Pinnacles National Monument is most likely to note large gatherings of ladybugs, particularly along the Bear Gulch and Old Pinnacles Trails and at the Moses Springs Picnic Area.
+This is when a visitor to Pinnacles National Park is most likely to note large gatherings of ladybugs, particularly along the Bear Gulch and Old Pinnacles Trails and at the Moses Springs Picnic Area.

 On a windless day when the temperatures reach at least 55 degrees F, the beetles' minimal flying temperature, they begin their return migration back to the valleys and fields.
 As the temperature drops late in the day, the ladybugs too drop to earth, returning to the valleys to lay their eggs and die, beginning a new cycle of life and helping the orchardists, vintners, and farmers to keep their crops pest free.